 - Three electives from the approved list.
 Student must receive at least a B- (pdf not permitted).

-Students may count at most two courses from their departmental concentration or other certificate program toward the certificate.
+Students may count at most two courses from their departmental concentration toward the certificate.
 With permission, advanced students may be permitted to take approved graduate-level courses.

 - Independent Work and SML Poster Session: Students are required to complete a thesis or at least one semester of independent work in their junior or senior year on a topic that makes substantial application or study of machine learning or statistics.
 This work may be used to satisfy the requirements of both the SML certificate program and the student's department of concentration.
 All work will be reviewed by the Statistics and Machine Learning Certificate committee.
 In May, there will be a public poster session at which students are required to present their work to each other, to other students, and to the faculty.
 Students must adhere to submission due dates for independent work papers and poster requirements.
 Attendance for the poster session is mandatory.